akshaygona/PokerProCalc/README.md

-# PokerHandRangeCalculator
+# PokerProCalc

 [PokerHandRange](http://forestturner.github.io/PokerHandRangeCalc)

-This Calculator was a frontend project developed with React and Redux.
+Frontend Project with React/Redux

-See equities, combination counts, and hand value breakdowns: instantly.
-This Poker hand Range Calculator will help you learn flop textures, how ranges split up on boards, how equities shift on turn and river cards.
+See equities, combination counts, and hand value breakdowns, all in real time.
+This Poker Odds Calculator will help you learn flop textures, how ranges split up on boards, how equities shift on turn and river cards.
 A tool to learn and improve your Texas Poker Hold'em strategy.

-First, we start with a preflop range.
+Start with a preflop range.
-Get started by selecting a preflop range for the scenario you are analyzing.
+Get started by selecting a preflop range for the scenario you are looking into.

 ## Features